StahlFerro/Erlenmeyer/README.md

 ```
 flask run
 ```
-Try from the browser (localhost:5000), or test the API as stated below
+Try from the browser (localhost:5000), or test the API using `curl` below
 ```
 curl -i http://localhost:5000/api/ships -X GET
 ```